 Central Avenue has two travel lanes in each direction and a continuous two-way left-turn median along the south side of the Downtown Neighborhood Area from Copper Avenue to Laguna Boulevard.
 Parking alternates from the south to north side of the street in this segment.
 Between Laguna Boulevard and Lomas Boulevard, Central Avenue has four travel lanes and parking along each side of the street with no median area.
-Similar to Lomas Boulevard, there are infrequent signalized crossings to safely convey pedestrians across a 67 foot roadway cross section.
-(Based upon an average walking speed, the crossing time for Central Avenue would be 19 seconds, during which a vehicle can travel 975' at the posted speed limit.)
+Similar to Lomas Boulevard, there are infrequent signalized crossings to safely convey pedestrians across a 67-foot roadway cross section.
+(Based upon an average walking speed, the crossing time for Central Avenue would be 19 seconds, during which a vehicle can travel 975 feet at the posted speed limit.)

 A study was undertaken by the City of Albuquerque to reduce the travel lanes and provide pedestrian and bicycle improvements in Central Avenue from Eighth Street to Rio Grande Boulevard.
 The goal is to improve the connection between Downtown and Old Town, and make the area more inviting for residents and visitors while supporting economic development along this critical corridor.
-The City is cautiously proceeding forward with a "near term improvement" which will involve restriping the roadway from Eighth Street to the Central Avenue/Lomas Boulevard intersection to a three-lane section.
+In May 2011, the City restriped the roadway from Eighth Street to the Central Avenue/Lomas Boulevard intersection to a three-lane section.
 Central Avenue, Lomas Boulevard, and other parallel streets will be monitored for one year and an analysis performed to understand the impact to the transportation system.
 If the test proves successful, the "ultimate configuration" (to be phased over time) will include two travel lanes, plus one center turn lane, bike lanes, street crossings, on-street parking, wider sidewalks, and landscape improvements.